DevExpress/devextreme-reactive/packages/dx-react-core/docs/reference/template-placeholder.md

 # TemplatePlaceholder Component Reference

-A React component that renders a corresponding [Template](template.md).
+A React component to which a related [Template](template.md) is rendered.

 ## User reference